corona-warn-app/cwa-verification-server/README.md

 ## Architecture Overview
 You can find an architectural overview of the component in the [solution architecture document](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md)
 This component of the Corona-warn-app whereas named **verification process** provides indeed two functionalities:
-1. prove that a prentended positive case is indeed positive
+1. prove that a pretended positive case is indeed positive
 2. provide the result of a Covid-19 Test

-To achieve this, the verification service gets the result of covid-19 tests from LIS (**L**abor **I**nformation **S**ystem) which deliver testresults to it.
+To achieve this, the verification service gets the result of covid-19 tests from LIS (**L**abor **I**nformation **S**ystem) which deliver test results to it.
 The complete process is described in [cwa-documentation/Solution Architecture](https://github.com/corona-warn-app/cwa-documentation/blob/master/solution_architecture.md) to which you may refer for detailed information about the workflow.

 The software stack of the verification server is based on spring boot, currently with an in-memory H2 database.
-As the persistence relies on the liquibase
+As the persistence relies on the liquibase.

 ## Development